-- a) Make sure that you have the 5.4.0 ScreenOS firmware (and the intermediate firmware, if required).
-Check Upgrade Paths to ScreenOS 5.4.0 for software details.
-For information on obtaining the firmware, see section Downloading New Firmware. - b) Log into security device A. - c) Save the existing configuration: - Go to Configuration->Update->Config File, and then click Save to File. - In the File Download dialog box, click Save. - Navigate to the location where you want to save the configuration file (cfg.txt), then click Save. - d) Go to Configuration->Update->ScreenOS/Keys, and select Firmware Update. - e) Click Browse to navigate to the location of the ScreenOS 5.4.0 firmware, or enter the path to its location in the Load File field. - f) Click Apply.
+- a.
+Make sure you have the ScreenOS 5.4.0 firmware (and the intermediate firmware, if required).
+Check Paths to ScreenOS 5.4.0 for software details.
+For information about obtaining the firmware, see "Downloading New Firmware" on page 26. - b.
+Log into security device A. - c.
+Save the existing configuration: - 1.
+Go to Configuration > Update > Config File, and then click Save to File. - 2.
+Click Save in the File Download dialog box. - 3.
+Navigate to the location where you want to save the configuration file (cfg.txt), and then click Save. - d.
+Click Configuration > Update > ScreenOS/Keys, and then select Firmware Update. - e.
+Click Browse to navigate to the location of the ScreenOS 5.4.0 firmware, or enter the path to its location in the Load File box. - f.
+Click Apply.